prpatel/serverless-javascript-mini-workshop/README.md

 *If you're using the local OpenWhisk instance, simply drop the 'ibmcloud' at the beginning of the command, and run the rest*

 *If this command executes successfully, you have verified that the IBM Cloud CLI and Cloud Functions plugin have been installed and configured correctly.
 If this does not work, please contact the workshop organiser to provide assistance!*

+### 1. Get to know the Web Console
+Open up the webconsole/ folder for a step-by-step guide working with cloud functions right from a browser!

 ### 2. Build and deploy your first Serverless JavaScript App!